RallyTechServices/rally-kanban-multiple-mapping/README.md

 for configuring a mapping of columns to defect states that will be set if the ready box is checked.

+Finally, it's possible to set a drop-down field to hold values for why the card changed from one column to another.
+If this is checked and a field chosen, then the user will be prompted to pick a drop-down value every time a card moves from one column to another.

 ## Development Notes

 * Defect state is set in onCardSaved when the card is moved
 * Defect state from the Ready check is saved by a listener on the record changed action.
+* Because the dialog is asynchronous for the change column popup, we clear out the value and also have to change it.
+Would be nice to wrap this in the transaction or allow for failure here to stop the column change.
+* Tried to make a little more generic version of the row settings field for the change column field

 ### First Load